watermelonwolverine/fvttmv/README.md

 `--no-move`: Doesn't actually move any files, but updates FoundryVTT databases as if it did, useful for repairing broken references\
 `--check`: Doesn't move any file, looks for references to those files.
 Useful when you want to delete files.
-Doesn't use the `dst` argument, instead interpretes all given paths as source paths\
+Doesn't use the `dst` argument, instead interprets all given paths as source paths\
 `--force` Don't ask before overriding files

 Examples